Skip to content

 Metric Description

-HealthyHostCount The number of targets considered healthy.
-Reporting Standard: Reported when health checks are enabled.
-Statistics: Most useful statistics are Average, Minimum, and Maximum.
+HealthyHostCount The number of targets that are considered healthy.
+Reporting Standard: Reported when health checks are enabled Statistics: The most useful statistics are Average, Minimum, and Maximum.
 Dimensions TargetGroup, LoadBalancer``TargetGroup, AvailabilityZone, LoadBalancer``AvailabilityZone, TargetGroup, LoadBalancer

-HTTPCode_Target_2XX_Count, HTTPCode_Target_3XX_Count, HTTPCode_Target_4XX_Count, HTTPCode_Target_5XX_Count The number of HTTP response codes generated by the target.
+HTTPCode_Target_2XX_Count, HTTPCode_Target_3XX_Count, HTTPCode_Target_4XX_Count, HTTPCode_Target_5XX_Count The number of HTTP response codes generated by targets.
 It does not include any response codes generated by the load balancer.
-Reporting Standard: Non-zero values reported.
-Statistics: Most useful statistics are Sum.
+Reporting Standard: Non-zero value Statistics: The most useful statistic is Sum.
 Minimum, Maximum, and Average all return 1.
 Dimensions LoadBalancer``AvailabilityZone, LoadBalancer``TargetGroup, LoadBalancer``TargetGroup, AvailabilityZone, LoadBalancer

 RequestCountPerTarget The average number of requests received by each target in the target group.
 You must specify the target group using the TargetGroup dimension.
 If the target is a Lambda function, this metric does not apply.
-Reporting Standard: Always reported.
-Statistic: Only valid statistic is Sum.
+Reporting Standard: Always reported Statistics: The only valid statistic is Sum.
 This represents the average, not the sum.
 Dimensions TargetGroup``AvailabilityZone, TargetGroup, LoadBalancer

-TargetConnectionErrorCount The number of times connections between the load balancer and the target failed to establish successfully.
+TargetConnectionErrorCount The number of unsuccessful connection attempts between the load balancer and targets.
 If the target is a Lambda function, this metric does not apply.
-Reporting Standard: Non-zero values reported.
-Statistics: Most useful statistic is Sum.
+Reporting Standard: Non-zero value Statistics: The most useful statistic is Sum.
 Dimensions LoadBalancer``AvailabilityZone, LoadBalancer``TargetGroup, LoadBalancer``TargetGroup, AvailabilityZone, LoadBalancer

-TargetResponseTime The time taken for a request to leave the load balancer until a response is received from the target (in seconds).
+TargetResponseTime The time elapsed, in seconds, from when the request left the load balancer until a response was received from the target.
 This is equivalent to the target_processing_time field in the access logs.
-Reporting Standard: Non-zero values reported.
-Statistics: Most useful statistics are Average and pNN.NN (percentiles).
+Reporting Standard: Non-zero value Statistics: The most useful statistics are Average and pNN.NN (percentiles).
 Dimensions LoadBalancer``AvailabilityZone, LoadBalancer``TargetGroup, LoadBalancer``TargetGroup, AvailabilityZone, LoadBalancer

-TargetTLSNegotiationErrorCount The number of TLS connections initiated by the load balancer that failed to establish sessions with the target.
+TargetTLSNegotiationErrorCount The number of TLS connections initiated by the load balancer that failed to establish a session with the target.
 Possible causes include cipher or protocol mismatches.
 If the target is a Lambda function, this metric does not apply.
-Reporting Standard: Non-zero values reported.
-Statistics: Most useful statistic is Sum.
+Reporting Standard: Non-zero value Statistics: The most useful statistic is Sum.
 Dimensions LoadBalancer``AvailabilityZone, LoadBalancer``TargetGroup, LoadBalancer``TargetGroup, AvailabilityZone, LoadBalancer

-UnHealthyHostCount The number of targets considered unhealthy.
-Reporting Standard: Reported when health checks are enabled.
-Statistics: Most useful statistics are Average, Minimum, and Maximum.
+UnHealthyHostCount The number of targets that are considered unhealthy.
+Reporting Standard: Reported when health checks are enabled Statistics: The most useful statistics are Average, Minimum, and Maximum.
 Dimensions TargetGroup, LoadBalancer``TargetGroup, AvailabilityZone, LoadBalancer``AvailabilityZone, TargetGroup, LoadBalancer

 Metric Description

-HealthyStateDNS The number of zones that meet DNS health good state requirements.
-Statistics: Most useful statistic is Min.
+HealthyStateDNS The number of zones that meet the requirements for DNS healthy state.
+Statistics: The most useful statistic is Min.
 Dimensions LoadBalancer, TargetGroup``AvailabilityZone, LoadBalancer, TargetGroup

-HealthyStateRouting The number of zones that meet routing health good state requirements.
-Statistics: Most useful statistic is Min.
+HealthyStateRouting The number of zones that meet the requirements for routing healthy state.
+Statistics: The most useful statistic is Min.
 Dimensions LoadBalancer, TargetGroup``AvailabilityZone, LoadBalancer, TargetGroup

-UnhealthyRoutingRequestCount The number of requests routed using the routing failure transfer operation (open when failed).
-Statistics: Most useful statistic is Sum.
+UnhealthyRoutingRequestCount The number of requests routed using the routing failover operation (open on failure).
+Statistics: The most useful statistic is Sum.
 Dimensions LoadBalancer, TargetGroup``AvailabilityZone, LoadBalancer, TargetGroup

-UnhealthyStateDNS The number of zones that do not meet DNS health good state requirements and are therefore marked as unhealthy in DNS.
-Statistics: Most useful statistic is Min.
+UnhealthyStateDNS The number of zones that do not meet the requirements for DNS healthy state and are therefore marked as unhealthy in DNS.
+Statistics: The most useful statistic is Min.
 Dimensions LoadBalancer, TargetGroup``AvailabilityZone, LoadBalancer, TargetGroup

-UnhealthyStateRouting The number of zones that do not meet routing health good state requirements and therefore the load balancer distributes traffic to all targets in the zone (including unhealthy targets).
-Statistics: Most useful statistic is Min.
+UnhealthyStateRouting The number of zones that do not meet the requirements for routing healthy state and therefore the load balancer distributes traffic to all targets in the zone (including unhealthy targets).
+Statistics: The most useful statistic is Min.
 Dimensions LoadBalancer, TargetGroup``AvailabilityZone, LoadBalancer, TargetGroup

 Metric Description

-LambdaInternalError The number of failed requests to the Lambda function due to issues within the load balancer or AWS Lambda.
+LambdaInternalError The number of requests to Lambda functions that failed due to internal issues with the load balancer or AWS Lambda.
 To get the error reason code, check the error_reason field in the access logs.
-Reporting Standard: Non-zero values reported.
-Statistics: Only meaningful statistic is Sum.
+Reporting Standard: Non-zero value Statistics: The only meaningful statistic is Sum.
 Dimensions TargetGroup``TargetGroup, LoadBalancer

-LambdaTargetProcessedBytes The total number of bytes processed by the load balancer for requests targeting the Lambda function and responses from that function.
-Reporting Standard: Non-zero values reported.
-Statistics: Only meaningful statistic is Sum.
+LambdaTargetProcessedBytes The total number of bytes processed by the load balancer for requests to and responses from Lambda functions.
+Reporting Standard: Non-zero value Statistics: The only meaningful statistic is Sum.
 Dimensions LoadBalancer

-LambdaUserError The number of failed requests to the Lambda function due to issues with the Lambda function.
-For example, the load balancer does not have permission to invoke the function, the load balancer receives malformed JSON or JSON missing required fields from the function, or the size of the request body or response exceeds the maximum size of 1 MB.
+LambdaUserError The number of requests to Lambda functions that failed due to issues with the Lambda function.
+For example, the load balancer does not have permission to invoke the function, the load balancer receives JSON from the function that is malformed or missing required fields, or the request body or response exceeds the maximum size of 1 MB.
 To get the error reason code, check the error_reason field in the access logs.
-Reporting Standard: Non-zero values reported.
-Statistics: Only meaningful statistic is Sum.
+Reporting Standard: Non-zero value Statistics: The only meaningful statistic is Sum.
 Dimensions TargetGroup``TargetGroup, LoadBalancer

 Metric Description

-ELBAuthError The number of times user authentication fails due to misconfigured authentication actions, the load balancer's inability to establish a connection with the IdP, or the load balancer's inability to complete the authentication process due to internal errors.
+ELBAuthError The number of times user authentication could not be completed due to misconfigured authentication operations, the load balancer could not establish a connection with the IdP, or the load balancer could not complete the authentication flow due to internal errors.
 To get the error reason code, check the error_reason field in the access logs.
-Reporting Standard: Non-zero values reported.
-Statistics: Only meaningful statistic is Sum.
+Reporting Standard: Non-zero value Statistics: The only meaningful statistic is Sum.
 Dimensions LoadBalancer``AvailabilityZone, LoadBalancer

-ELBAuthFailure The number of times user authentication fails due to the IdP rejecting user access or the multiple use of authorization codes.
+ELBAuthFailure The number of times user authentication could not be completed because the IdP denied user access or the authorization code was used multiple times.
 To get the error reason code, check the error_reason field in the access logs.
-Reporting Standard: Non-zero values reported.
-Statistics: Only meaningful statistic is Sum.
+Reporting Standard: Non-zero value Statistics: The only meaningful statistic is Sum.
 Dimensions LoadBalancer``AvailabilityZone, LoadBalancer

-ELBAuthLatency The time taken (in milliseconds) to query ID tokens and user information from the IdP.
-If one or more of these operations fail, this indicates the failure time.
-Reporting Standard: Non-zero values reported.
-Statistics: All statistics are meaningful.
+ELBAuthLatency The time, in milliseconds, taken to query the IdP for an ID token and user information.
+If one or more of these operations fail, this represents the failure time.
+Reporting Standard: Non-zero value Statistics: All statistics are meaningful.
 Dimensions LoadBalancer``AvailabilityZone, LoadBalancer

-ELBAuthRefreshTokenSuccess The number of times the load balancer successfully refreshes user claims using the refresh token provided by the IdP.
-Reporting Standard: Non-zero values reported.
-Statistics: Only meaningful statistic is Sum.
+ELBAuthRefreshTokenSuccess The number of times the load balancer successfully refreshed user claims using a refresh token provided by the IdP.
+Reporting Standard: Non-zero value Statistics: The only meaningful statistic is Sum.
 Dimensions LoadBalancer``AvailabilityZone, LoadBalancer

 ELBAuthSuccess The number of successful authentication operations.
-This metric increments when the load balancer retrieves user identity claims from the IdP and completes the verification workflow.
-Reporting Standard: Non-zero values reported.
-Statistics: Most useful statistic is Sum.
+This metric increments when the load balancer retrieves user identity claims from the IdP and the verification workflow ends.
+Reporting Standard: Non-zero value Statistics: The most useful statistic is Sum.
 Dimensions LoadBalancer``AvailabilityZone, LoadBalancer

-ELBAuthUserClaimsSizeExceeded The number of times the configured IdP returns user claims exceeding 11K bytes.
-Reporting Standard: Non-zero values reported.
-Statistics: Only meaningful statistic is Sum.
+ELBAuthUserClaimsSizeExceeded The number of times the configured IdP returned user claims that exceeded 11K bytes in size.
+Reporting Standard: Non-zero value Statistics: The only meaningful statistic is Sum.
 Dimensions LoadBalancer``AvailabilityZone, LoadBalancer

 Network Load Balancer Metrics